Starting radiation – what to expect

 When you are called back, a radiation therapist will show you to a changing room, and asked to change into scrub bottom pants.
 You will also be asked to confirm your name and date of birth before each treatment.

 In the treatment room you will lie down on the treatment couch.
 You will be asked to remain still and breathe normally.
 The therapist will adjust your positioning and move you as needed.
-Dr. Garza will review and approve your treatment set up each day, from a television console that is located outside the radiation room.
+The Radiation Oncologist will review and approve your treatment set up each day, from a television console that is located outside the radiation room.
 You will not feel anything while you are on the table.
 When the radiation is on, you may hear a humming noise from the treatment machine.
 The radiation therapist will observe you during the entire treatment period.

 You may go to the restroom immediately after treatment.
 In the changing room you will change back into your street clothes and return the next day.
 Remember to leave your locker key in the changing room.
 You will be given a calendar with all future appointment dates and times for the entire course of treatment.